 - Docker swarm

 - Apache Mesos/Marathon

-These orchestration frameworks enable us to connect multiple containers together.
+These orchestration tools enable us to connect multiple containers together.
 This usually involves service lookup using logical names via DNS.
 If multiple physical hosts are used, the framework resolves IP addresses over these nodes.
 Ideally an application running in a container just connects to an external system using a logical service name that is resolved by the container orchestration.
 The framework also provides for container configuration by dynamically injecting files or environment variables .Container orchestration makes it possible to increase the workload by scaling up the number of container instances.Developers can increase the configured number of container replicas dynamically and the orchestration framework implements this change by starting more container instances.

 Kubernetes is the most popular container orchestration product..
 It is deployed as a service in most public cloud services, such as in Azure, GCP and AWS.
 In general, it provides the following features:

 - Automated container placement: Automatically place containers on container hosts, to best spread the load between them.

 - Pulling the images from the repository and instantiating the containers.

 - Health monitoring of the containers.